rancher/docs/content/rancher/v2.0-v2.4/en/helm-charts/creating-apps/_index.md

 # Chart Directory Structure

 The following table demonstrates the directory structure for a Rancher Chart.
-The "charts" directory is the top level directory under the repository base.
+The `charts` directory is the top level directory under the repository base.
 Adding the repository to Rancher will expose all charts contained within it.
 This information is helpful when customizing charts for a custom catalog.
-The questions.yaml, README.md, and requirements.yml files are Rancher Specific are specific to Rancher charts, but are optional for chart customization.
+The `questions.yaml`, `README.md`, and `requirements.yml` files are specific to Rancher charts, but are optional for chart customization.

 ```
 <Repository-Base>/